The Gift (The Jam album)

-The Gift is the sixth and final studio album by English new wave/mod revival band the Jam.
-It was originally released on 12 March 1982 by Polydor as the follow-up to the Jam's critically and commercially successful 1980 album Sound Affects.
-The songs were largely recorded during 1981 to 1982, at George Martin's Air Studios, assisted by Peter Wilson, and is generally regarded as the culmination of the smoother sound of the band's later work.
-It was one of the band's most successful studio albums, reaching No. 1 in the UK Albums Chart.
+The Gift is the sixth and final studio album by the English rock band the Jam.
+It was originally released on 12 March 1982 by Polydor as the follow-up to the Jam's critically and commercially successful studio album Sound Affects (1980).
+The songs were largely recorded during 1981 to 1982, at George Martin's AIR Studios, assisted by Peter Wilson.
+Generally regarded as the culmination of the smoother sound of the band's later work, it was one of their most successful studio albums, reaching No. 1 in the UK Albums Chart.

-The song "Carnation" was later covered by Liam Gallagher of Oasis and Steve Cradock of Ocean Colour Scene.
+The song "Carnation" was later covered by Liam Gallagher of Oasis in collaboration with Steve Cradock of Ocean Colour Scene (OCS).

 A 2-disc deluxe edition of The Gift was released in 2012 to mark the 30th anniversary of the album's release.

 Music and lyrics

-The album moves away from the simpler musical forms of In the City and This Is the Modern World as well as the more melodic All Mod Cons, Setting Sons and Sound Affects, to demonstrate Weller's love of northern soul.
-Funk bass lines and wah-wah guitar effects are often used throughout the album, along with jazz influences such as brass sections and saxophone solos (most notably on the track "Precious") and "Trans-Global Express" which is based on the Northern Soul funk hit "So Is The Sun" by World Column, lifting the chorus and rhythm line in their entirety from that song.
+The album moves away from the simpler musical forms of In the City and This Is the Modern World (both 1977) as well as the more melodic All Mod Cons (1978), Setting Sons (1979) and Sound Affects (1980), to demonstrate Weller's love of Northern soul.
+Funk bass lines and wah-wah guitar effects are often used throughout the album, along with jazz influences such as brass sections and saxophone solos (most notably on the track "Precious") and "Trans-Global Express" which is based on the Northern soul funk hit "So Is the Sun" by the American band World Column, lifting the chorus and rhythm line in their entirety from that song.
 Only two songs on the album exceed three and a half minutes.

 The biggest hit of the album was "Town Called Malice".
-The song's title riffs on the novel "A Town Like Alice" whilst its lyrics lament disappearing aspects of stereotypical working class life in Margaret Thatcher's Britain.
+The song's title riffs on the novel A Town Like Alice (1950) whilst its lyrics lament disappearing aspects of stereotypical working class life in Margaret Thatcher's Britain.
 The message is not altogether negative though and the song stands as a potent rallying call to roll with the changes.
 One of the quintessential "state of the nation" songs in the band's catalogue, it was frequently performed by Weller in concert as a rousing finale to the set.

 "Just Who Is the 5 O'Clock Hero?", which was released as a 7" vinyl single in the Netherlands only, represents the efforts put in by 9-to-5 working men and women of Britain, who keep society running (and as such, are unsung heroes).
-Unlike the earlier song "Mr. Clean" from All Mod Cons, Weller does not mock the character, but rather praises him/her.
-However, the character from "Mr. Clean" represents a completely different stratum of society - the executive/upper management type who would typically hound and otherwise make difficult the life of the character from "Just Who Is The 5 O'Clock Hero?"
+Unlike the earlier song "Mr. Clean" from All Mod Cons, Paul Weller does not mock the character, but rather praises him/her.
+However, the character from "Mr. Clean" represents a completely different stratum of society – the executive and upper management type who would typically hound and otherwise make difficult the life of the character from "Just Who Is the 5 O'Clock Hero?"

 The riff of the title track was apparently inspired by "Don't Burst My Bubble", a song first recorded by Small Faces in 1968.